 With frigid temperatures in the forecast starting Thursday and remaining through the weekend, local residents are advised to take steps to conserve energy and avoid weather-related hazards.
-The National Weather Service is calling for temperatures in the teens and single digits with wind chills well below zero through Sunday for much of the Mid-Hudson Valley.
+The National Weather Service is calling for temperatures in the teens and single digits with wind chills well below zero starting Friday and lasting through Saturday night for much of the Mid-Hudson Valley.

 For example, turning down thermostats saves up to three percent on energy use for every degree lowered, and smart thermostats can automate these settings.
-Central Hudson customers receive an instant $50 rebate on ENERGY STAR® certified smart thermostats at Lowe’s, The Home Depot and Best Buy.
+Central Hudson customers can receive a $50 mail-in rebate on ENERGY STAR® certified smart thermostats at several area retailers.
 Rebates by mail are also available when shopping at these and other retailers.
 For details, go to CentralHudson.com/shoplocal.

 Other Ways in which customers can save energy during cold weather include:

 - Sealing air leaks with weather stripping and caulk, which can save up to 10 percent on the use of heating fuels;

 - Placing plastic film over windows and drawing drapes to help insulate windows to keep heated air in the home;